-Stephen has worked on insurance initiatives for Innovation since 2012; and since 2014, developing Innovation’s IFRS 17 delivery framework.
+Stephen leads Innovation’s business in Asia; including Innovation’s IFRS 17 delivery framework and LIBOR cessation.
 Quite a leap from the car industry, where he started his career as an engineer 1991.

 A car might have 10,000 components and mind-blowing build complexity.
 Development of a product may take 3000 people up to 6 years and cost 3 billion USD.
 Revenue implications on sales of a product can be 10 billion USD a year during its production life.

 In this environment, leaders put great emphasis on understanding outcomes of any initiative before committing time, money and people.
 The greatest successes happened when implications of ideas were fully thought through prior to capital commitment.
 Failures happened when ideas were pushed through without first understanding strategic implications, or when evidence of the implications was ignored.

 Experience I gained in engineering design, business strategy and delivering multi-million-dollar programmes in the car industry engrained three principles:

 I left the car industry in 2005 and undertook strategy, change and delivery projects in unrelated sectors.
 Common to each was that the experts involved generally knew their details, but were challenged in stitching together a desirable outcome.

 In 2012 Innovation and Towers Watson asked me to review and propose improvements to a periodic valuation undertaken on behalf of a client.
 Within the first few days my mind boggled at my introduction to stochastic modelling and the complexity of assumption derivations.
 Then the model runs ... and they went on forever.
 However, like my previous assignments, I asked lots of dumb questions, prompting the actuaries to articulate the process and challenges.
 This provided us with a map of what we could change to deliver the desired outcome.